damianoneill/nc-hammer/README.md

 * The number of concurrent clients that should connect to each Host
 * A rampup time for the client connections

-These permutations allow you to do both functional (iternations:1 and concurrent:1) and load (councurrent:n, where n>1) testing.
+These permutations allow you to do both functional (iterations:1 and concurrent:1) and load (concurrent:n, where n>1) testing.

 ### Host Configuration